Frequently Asked Questions

 Question: When do the other season start?

-Question: I have a doctors physical from April this year.
+Question: I have a doctors physical from April last year.
 Can I use this with the CIPPE form (Sports Application)?

 Answer: Unfortunately NO. the physical exam has to be completed June 1st or after for the upcoming season.
 This may be in addition to your child’s annual physical.
 Try to schedule history & physicals/ camp physicials and sports physicals for the same visit after June 1st.
 Unfortunately for this year it may be an added expense as insurance may only pay for one physical a year.
 You might want to consider CVS, Minuite Clinic, or other vendors who have certified personnel.